 Just make sure to bring cash for the Thieves Market because there is no way you are walking by a tent full of pirate gear and not buying something for your little ones.
-(Important Hint: They stock the Thieves Market with swords, shields and bandanas from Oriental Trading!
+(Important Hint: They stock the Thieves Market with swords, shields, and bandanas from Amazon!
 So save yourself a few gold doubloons and place an order online before you go – otherwise, you’ll fork over $15-20 for the sword and shield set.)

 Pros: lots of happy pirates running around (even the adults come in costume); everyone is in a good mood; costume contests; treasure hunts; live music; live “theatric” performances by various pirate groups throughout the grounds; the little beach area lets kids escape when the noise just gets to be too loud, or they just need a break.

 Cons: It is VERY loud (if you have children that are afraid of loud noises, bring ear plugs, or prep them in advance); cannons and hanging skeletons can be a wee bit scary; can get very crowded in the afternoon; parking stinks.

 Who goes thar: Loads of pirates attend from up and down the coast: Ye Pyrate Brotherhood, Kings of the Coast, Valhalla’s Pirates, Pirates for Sail, Bloody Historical, The Brigands, John Corr, Bawdy Buccaneers, and Strike the Bell.
 Check out the entertainment here.